-Tess Vigeland: Everything in Dubai is about being the biggest, the best, the record-breaking-est. Perhaps you've heard about the indoor ski resort?
-The world's tallest building?
-A giant map of the world made out of artificial islands?
+Scott Jagow: Everything in Dubai is about being the biggest, the best, the record-breaking-est. Perhaps you’ve heard about the indoor ski resort, the world’s tallest building and the giant map of the world made out of artificial islands?

 Dubai is billing itself as a place where dreams come true.
-The pitch is working.
+Sounds like something Disney would say, but the pitch is working.
 Every year, tens of thousands of people come to Dubai to be part of the dream, to live and work there.

-But can the desert paradise make good on its promises or are people in for rude awakening when they arrive?
+But this desert paradise came out of nowhere, can it make good on its promises or are people in for rude awakening when they arrive?

 As Sean Cole tells us, depends on who you ask.

 Sean Cole: A map of the world made out of islands is nothing.
 That thing was finished back in January — or the first phase of it anyway — and nine days later, the state-owned company that built it, Nakheel, unveiled its latest project at an annual tourism conference:

 [clip from promotional film:] Nakheel brought you the world.
 Now, we take you to the universe…

 That’s right: islands shaped like planets and galaxies.

 Robert Lee: You know being in real estate, there certain moments in life you come to a place and you’re saying “Wow!” and Dubai is certainly a place of wows.